Managing Probationary Employees

-As part of the selection and hiring process, most career employees are considered probationary employees for their first six months of university employment.
-This six month timeframe allows you time to assess whether the new employees' skills, performance, and reliability fit their position and merit continuation of university employment.
-(The length of the probationary period should have been communicated to the employee during the hiring process by the Employment recruiter.
-If you are uncertain about the employee’s probationary status, please contact Employment.)
+As part of the selection and hiring process, most career-level employees in Professional & Support Staff (PSS) positions are considered probationary employees for their first six months of university employment.
+This six month timeframe is calculated under the applicable University policy or union contract.
+This period provides management time to assess whether the new employees' skills, performance, and reliability fit their position and merit continuation of university employment.
+Note: Management level employees in Manager & Senior Professional (MSP) titles do not have a probationary period.

 Performance Evaluations During Probationary Period

 In most cases, probationary employees should receive at least one written performance evaluation during the probationary period.
-Please consult the applicable University Policy or collective bargaining agreement that covers the job title for more information about these requirements.
-More information about the general performance evaluation process is available in the Performance Evaluation section in the left menu.
+Please consult the applicable University Policy or union contract that applies to the employee’s job title for more information about these requirements.

 Completion of Probationary Period